 Once you have submitted your application we will notify you within 28 days as to the success of your application for entry to the register.

-If you wish to apply to the register follow the relevant link for an:
+If you wish to apply to join the register please download the appropriate form for

 Local estate and land agents hold mailing lists of those searching for a building plot.
 Register with agents and keep in regular communication with them.

 Other resources available to you that include plot search facilities:

 Self Build Directory

 Self builders are subject to the planning rules and should familiarise themselves with the planning application process.
 Find out more about planning advice and guidance on the Council’s planning pages.